prathameshchavan23/Cdac-Project/README.md

 2. The application requires at least one **Super Admin** to function.
 Use the dummy data SQL script or register the first Super Admin manually.
 3. Log in as the Super Admin to access the administrative dashboard and start managing the system.

-## Future Enhancements

-- Add more cryptocurrency pairs to the toggle menu.
-Implement local storage for data persistence between sessions.

-- Add more chart customization options (colors, time frames, etc.).

-- Add historical data fetching to load charts with a complete data range on page load.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.